AboTyim/NetwarSystem/README.md

 # Explore Your Results With Kibana

 Elasticsearch's default graphical front end is Kibana.
 This app runs on port tcp/5601 but all you need is to point a browser at it.
 There really aren't any good books on Kibana - we've looked and looked.
 Search YouTube for videos if you need hints.
-We've produced a few of our own ... but where are they?
+We've produced a few videos of our own ... but where are they?
 Link?
 Anyone?
 Bueller ...
 Bueller?

 # Explore The Neo4j Data